lvgl/lvgl/docs/intro/add-lvgl-to-your-project/threading.rst

 threads that MODIFY that resource.

-If a MUTEX is used to protect LVGL data structures, that means *every* LVGL function call (or group of function calls) must be preceeded by #1, and followed by #2, including calls to :cpp:func:`lv_timer_handler`.
+If a MUTEX is used to protect LVGL data structures, that means *every* LVGL function call (or group of function calls) must be preceded by #1, and followed by #2, including calls to :cpp:func:`lv_timer_handler`.

 .. note::